BarbyKelly/quizproject/README.md

 ## Only correct answer changes color, when time is up

 - When Time is up, and Player didn't choose any answer, correct answer will turn green, both incorrect answers remain neutral color

-## Container position

-- Container is placed closer to top of the screen than the middle of the page.

 [Back to top](#contents)